 Speaking to news outlet WHIO in Dayton, Moustafa said he had been at a retailer’s convention when he made the deal for the inventory and that he didn’t recall who sold him the wands.
 They apparently remained in the store unnoticed until 2014, when Nicole Allen contacted WHIO to report her daughter had been troubled by the image hidden behind the foil wrap.
 For his part, Moustafa pointed out to WHIO that the “name on it was Evilstick,” and that should have been a tip-off.
 Allen argued the toy was placed on a rack adjacent to Barbie knockoffs and other kids' items.

 Matt Clark, a freelance writer and Dayton resident, didn’t quite buy Moustafa's explanation either.
 Clark caught mention of the Evilstick via WHIO’s coverage and decided to see it for himself.
-“I knew where the Dollar Store was and basically made up my mind to go try to get one,” he tells Mental Floss.
+“I knew where the Dollar Store was and basically made up my mind to go try to get one,” Clark told Mental Floss.

 It was an intriguing discovery.
 The Evilsticks seemed to consist of an assortment of images, with the troubling photo placed at random.
-Whether or not you got one seemed as though it would be the luck of the draw.
+Whether or not your stick featured a nightmare-worthy photo seemed as though it would be the luck of the draw.

 Clark eventually found one bearing the notorious photo, bought it, then went home to make a brief 11-second YouTube video showing off the toy’s light-up feature and cackling laugh.
 “I actually just made it to show a buddy in Cincinnati,” he says.
 “I didn’t think it would be shared.”

 But it was.
 The next morning, Clark’s snippet had 100,000 views.
 That led to a longer video review of the Evilstick that garnered 1.3 million visits.
-Clark had an otherwise unremarkable YouTube presence; the handful of other videos he made had garnered just a few thousand hits each.
+Up until that point, the handful of other YouTube videos Clark had made had garnered just a few thousand hits each.
 But with his introduction to the Evilstick, the internet had found a new obsession.

 In the rapidly expanding comments section, Clark and his viewers began exchanging theories about the toy’s origins.
 They determined the image of the woman taking a knife to her wrists could be traced to a horror photographer named Butcher Ludwig, who posted the image on his website and on Facebook years prior.
 Taken in 2002, it was part of his “Macabre Muses” series, which depicted a vampire ready to feast on her own blood for sustenance.